Mortgage Loan Boarding Process Explained

 What is loan boarding?

 Loan boarding is when the mortgage servicer adds your loan to their servicing system after closing.
-They enter your loan details, set up your account, and prepare to collect payments and send statements.
+They enter your loan amount, interest rate, mortgage payment, and other details.
 Until boarding is complete, you may not be able to set up online access or make payments.
+Your terms were set at closing—boarding is the servicer setting up to collect.

 How long does loan boarding take?